Lognam-Huang/RL-AERPAW-DT/README.md

 - Train a reinforcement learning model to control the UAVs to maximize the communication capacity of the UAV network with the Ground Users.

 ## Current Task
-- Working on a minimial control framework to simulation UAV and pedestrian movement and provide a wrapper for machine learning algorithms.
+- Working on a minimial control framework to simulation UAV and pedestrian movement and provide a wrapper for machine learning algorithms using the real-time data stream from AERPAW testbed.

 ## What's Done Already
 - Generating pedestrian data with SUMO and parsing it into a usable format.